 The sport's unprecedented growth led to the formation of the first NCAA Division I Championship in 1971, which replaced the United States Intercollegiate Lacrosse Association (USILA) and its annual Wingate Memorial Trophy, which existed from 1936 to 1970.
 Much like the ever-popular men's basketball tournament, teams capture automatic bids into the tournament by winning their respective conference tournament.
 Additionally, schools with strong records are selected by a committee and are seeded according to record, strength of schedule and conference.

 The first NCAA Men's Division I Lacrosse Championship was won by Cornell University over the University of Maryland.
-Over the tournament's illustrious 40-year history, only eight teams have won the championship, making it one of the most sought-after titles in all of collegiate sports.
-Maryland, Virginia, Duke, Cornell, Johns Hopkins, Syracuse, Princeton and North Carolina have each won the national title.
-Syracuse University has the greatest record of success in the tournament, winning the championship an impressive 10 times over its short history.
+Over the tournament's illustrious 50+ year history, only a handful of teams have won the championship, making it one of the most sought-after titles in all of collegiate sports.
+On that list are Maryland, Denver, Virginia, Duke, Cornell, Loyola (MD), Johns Hopkins, Syracuse, Princeton, Yale and North Carolina.
+Syracuse University may have the greatest record of success in the tournament, winning the championship 10+ times over its short history.
 It is also one of the few events in collegiate sports where Ivy League colleges and other institutions with sterling academic reputations are on an even plane with traditional athletic powerhouses.